uichathurika/laptimize/README.md

 # laptimize - Linear Approximated Programming for Optimization
-laptimize is a python package to solve seperable non convex optimization problem which is based on branch and bound algorithm developed by  James E.Falk (1972) of The
+laptimize is a python package to solve separable non convex optimization problem which is based on branch and bound algorithm developed by  James E.Falk (1972) of The
 George Washington University.
 It has been proven that it can generate global solution for large class of nonlinear programming problems in a finite number of steps.

 ## Installation